performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 In all cases, the man pages for each utility fully describe the supported command arguments and options.

-pmrun toolCommand line options are also relevant when starting PCP applications from the desktop using the Alt double-click method.
+Command line options are also relevant when starting PCP applications from the desktop using the Alt double-click method.
 This technique launches the ``pmrun`` program to collect additional arguments to pass along when starting a PCP application.